This post may contain affiliate links. Please read our disclosure policy.

 Prep your Pan:

-• I sprayed my pan with cooking spray and then floured it.
+• Sprayed the pan with cooking spray and then floured it.
 Tap the flour around until every inch is covered.
 Tap out the extra flour onto a piece of parchment on the counter.
 You should be left with a perfectly floured pan.

 Make the Cake: